typically representing the Hubzilla Community.

 - Federated/connected the fediverse and WordPress (posts and comments in both directions).

-- Started work on fediverse Nomadic Identity after nearly half the known network suddenly vanished in the space of a week when some high profile large sites shut down with little or no warning and with no migration ability.
+The MIT Licensed version of Friendika/Friendica was stored in a separate repository.
+It had periodic updates, but was not promoted for production use and very few knew it existed.3 - Started work on fediverse Nomadic Identity after nearly half the known network suddenly vanished in the space of a week when some high profile large sites shut down with little or no warning and with no migration ability.
 Migration is half the solution - it is still subject to unannounced shutdowns.

 - Brought Facebook (unwillingly) into the fediverse.
 Shout-out to Tobias for helping with Twitter.

-- Renamed from Mistpark to Friendika.
+Renamed from Mistpark to Friendika.

-- Federated with all the things - including "connections" with RSS and email, Diaspora, Status.Net, and cross-posting to lots of open providers via plugins.
+- Federated with all the things - including "connections" with RSS and email, Diaspora, StatusNet, and cross-posting to lots of open providers via plugins.

 - Provided access controlled assets and services in the fediverse - including media